clayperez/Event-Manual-Boiler/scoring.md

 # Scoring
-    Describe the scoring and awards format for the event.
+This section describes the scoring execution plan for the event.

 ### Categorization
     Pro Men/Women, Singlespeed, Sport 35+, ...